MicrosoftDocs/sdk-api/sdk-api-src/content/muiload/index.md

 ## -description

-This header is used by Internationalization for Windows Applications.
+This header is used by intl.
 For more information, see:

 - [Internationalization for Windows Applications](../_intl/index.md)